abigailridley/abigailridley/README.md

 ## 🌱 Current Goals
 - Improving my DevOps knowledge with AWS and Kubernetes
-- Building portfolio projects with MongoDB and Express
+- Building projects with MongoDB and Express data handling
 - Exploring Remix as an alternative to Next.js

 ---